 Rideau Canal Itinerary: Smiths Falls – Day 1

 Before our boat cruise even began I was on the water.
-We couldn’t pick up our Le Boat until 3 p.m., so I had time to go on a paddling excursion around Smiths Falls in a voyageur canoe with the Rideau Roundtable, a not-for-profit group dedicated to sharing their knowledge about the environment, history and cultural significance of the Rideau River and the Rideau Canal Waterway.
+We couldn’t pick up our Le Boat until 3 p.m., so I had time for a paddling excursion around Smiths Falls in a voyageur canoe with the Rideau Roundtable, a not-for-profit group dedicated to sharing their knowledge about the environment, history and cultural significance of the Rideau River and the Rideau Canal Waterway.

 There were six of us in the large canoe, and as we paddled into the wetlands, we were surrounded by cattails, lily pads and darting blue insects.

 “Dragonflies!”
-I exclaimed as one landed on my pant leg.
+I exclaimed as one landed on my leg.

 “They’re not dragonflies, they’re damselflies,” Andrea, one of the guides said.
 “Damsel flies have their wings behind them.”